BenJerke/BenJerke/README.md

 ### Hi there 👋

+Hey, this is Ben.
+I'm in the process to changing careers from healthcare IT to software development.
+I've made a few aborted attempts before, as you can probably tell by my commit history.
+There's always more to learn.
 <!--
 **BenJerke/BenJerke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.